maxgreen01/go-test-parser/README.md

 The `statistics` command analyzes the Go test files in the specified project directory and generates various statistics related to the project's test cases.
 This includes metrics such as the total number of test cases, number of test files, average test length, and the percentage of the project comprised of test code (by lines).

-The final results of this command are well-suited for CSV format, especially if using the `splitByDir` option.
+Supports output to either `.txt` or `.csv` files.
+Output is especially well-suited for a `.csv` file if using the `splitByDir` option.

 Example: